Smart Option Student Loan®

 This information is for borrowers attending degree-granting institutions only.
 You must attend a participating school or have attended one in an eligible prior enrollment period.
 You must be a U.S. citizen or a permanent resident or a Non-U.S. citizen borrower who is attending or has attended a school located in the U.S. applying with a creditworthy cosigner (who must be a U.S. citizen or permanent resident) and required U.S. Citizenship and Immigration Service (USCIS) documentation.
 U.S. citizens and permanent residents enrolled in eligible study abroad programs or who are attending or have attended schools located outside the U.S. are also eligible.
 Applications are subject to a requested minimum loan amount of $1,000.
 Current credit and other eligibility criteria apply.

-3 Interest rates for the Fixed and Deferred Repayment Options are higher than for loans with the Interest Repayment Option.
+1 Interest rates for the Fixed and Deferred Repayment Options are higher than interest rates for the Interest Repayment Option.
+Graduate student pricing on the Smart Option Student Loan is limited to students enrolling in a Masters/Doctorate level degree program.
+Graduate Certificate/Continuing Education course work is not eligible for graduate student pricing.
 Variable rates may increase after consummation.
 Interest is charged while you are in school and during the 6-month separation period.
-Any interest that remains unpaid when you enter full repayment will be added to your loan balance.
+Unpaid Interest will be added to the Current Principal when you enter principal and interest repayment.

-6 Primary borrower must enroll in Upromise to be eligible to earn a reward into his or her active Upromise account of 2% of the scheduled loan payment amount for each on-time payment during the in-school and separation periods.
-Loan payments must remain current to be eligible for the reward.
+2 Primary borrower must enroll in Upromise to be eligible to earn a reward into his or her active Upromise account of 2% of the Current Amount Due in each month it is paid on-time during the in-school and separation periods.
+If paid ahead, the reward will be based on the regularly scheduled monthly payment amount.
+The loan must remain current to be eligible for the reward.
 The Smart Reward Benefit and Upromise membership are subject to the terms and conditions of the Upromise service, as may be amended from time to time.
 Terms and conditions apply to the Upromise service.
 Participating companies, contribution levels and terms and conditions are subject to change at any time without notice.
 Go to Upromise.com to learn more.
 Upromise accounts are not FDIC insured, carry no bank guarantee and may lose value.

-7 Either the borrower or cosigner (not both) must enroll in auto debit through Sallie Mae.
-The rate reduction benefit applies only during active repayment for as long as the borrower's monthly payment amount is successfully deducted from the designated bank account and is suspended during forbearances and certain deferments.
+3 Either the borrower or cosigner (not both) must enroll in auto debit through Sallie Mae.
+The rate reduction benefit applies only during active repayment for as long as the Current Amount Due is successfully deducted from the designated bank account each month and is suspended during forbearances and certain deferments.